ClassManager-PEI/ClassManager-microsite/src/documentation/Documentation.md

   - Quickly create and edit schedules using drag-and-drop features.
   - Register subjects (UCs), teachers, groups/classes, and rooms.
   - Assign teachers to subjects and set their teaching hours.
+  - Accept and reject requests to book classrooms.
   - Set up and manage global and specific time restrictions.
   - Notify teachers and students of changes.
   - Resolve conflicts and ensure schedule consistency.